sovware/post-grid-carousel-ultimate/readme.txt

 *   Read more button text edit option
 *   Premium Support
 *   And many more features

+**ELEMENTOR PAGE BUILDER SUPPORT**

+Post Grid, Slider & Carousel Ultimate now supports the most popular page builder Elementor.
+With just a few clicks you can create an unlimited number of post sliders, grids, and carousels within the Elementor interface.
+You have the flexibility to personalize the layout, select from a variety of themes, and customize the elements.
+The Elementor Addon simply improves the whole user experience making it more streamlined and intuitive.

+**GUTENBERG BLOCK**

+Post Grid, Slider & Carousel Ultimate Gutenberg Block includes multiple layouts like grid, carousel, and sortable grid along with a collection of themes to showcase posts in an elegant manner.
+By using this Post Grid, Slider & Carousel Ultimate, you are merging the most user-friendly post grid plugin with the most powerful page builder that lets you create 100% responsive and smooth post sliders, grids, and carousels.

 👉 Like us on Facebook : [wpWax](https://www.facebook.com/wpwax)